 , according to the U.S. Department of Transportation's Bureau of Transportation Statistics.

-The May and June level is the lowest level the index has seen since June 1997, when it was 92.4.
-The index is down 16.7 percent from its historical peak of 112.9 in May 2006.
+The Freight TSI landed at 95.5 in July, up from the recent low of 94 in May and June, when it reached its lowest level since June 1997.
+The index is down 15.4 percent from its historic peak of 112.9 in May 2006.

 The freight TSI measures the month-to-month changes in the output of services provided by the for-hire freight transportation industries.
 The index consists of data from for-hire trucking, rail, inland waterways, pipelines and air freight.

-The index is down 14.2 percent from June 2008 to June 2009, the largest June-to-June decline in the 20 years for which the TSI is calculated.
+The index is down 13.5 percent from July 2008 to July 2009, the largest July-to-July decrease in the 20 years for which the TSI is calculated.

 For additional historical data, visit www.bts.gov/xml/tsi/src/index.xml.